perriera/for_interfaces/injections/how-to/create-your-own-template/README.md

 - Press the green button labelled `Use this template`
 - Select `Create a new repository`
 - Call the new project `x4_cpp`
+- Copy the URL from `Code->SSH` to the clipboard
+- Clone the project to your Linux box